mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 Consequently, such regions might exhibit less sensitive and spatially less defined activation patterns than the ones in visual cortex evaluated here.

-We did not assess whether our particular choice of B0 map resolution or processing contributed to the accomplished image quality or its limitations.
+We did not evaluate whether our particular choice of B0 map resolution or processing contributed to the accomplished image quality or its limitations.
 Alternative methods to determine B0 may provide similar results at reduced scan time, for example, slightly varying TEs during a spiral image time series to